avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ### A3.
 Part of Speech
 In English, identifying pos in a verb changes the output within lemmatization.
 However, identifying pos for nouns and adjectives is more meaningful within languages other than English.
 Basically, languages that utilize grammatical gender.

-For example in Hebrew, the word for 'big' is גָּדוֹל (gadol). <br>
+For example, in Hebrew, the word for 'big' is גָּדוֹל (gadol). <br>

 ![Alternate image text](/images/twitter/hebrew_gadol.png)

-In Hebrew, the ending of the adjective changes according to if the word is used as singlular masculine, singlular feminine, plural masculine, or plural feminine.
+In Hebrew, the ending of the adjective changes according to if the word is used as singular masculine, singular feminine, plural masculine, or plural feminine.
 The root (lemma) of gadol is  ג - ד - ל (g-d-l).Thus when lemmatization is applied to the Hebrew word גָּדוֹל (Gadol), the word is reduced to its root word גדל (gdl). <br><br>

 ### A4.
 Benefits and drawbacks to lemmatization